KozlovKV/NSU-repo/materials/1/english/konsp.md

 `[subj] has/have V3`

 ## When to use
-- Action in the past with Result / Expirience now
+- Action in the past with Result / Experience now
-- News, anouncment
+- News, announcment
 -

 ## Key moments
-1. Result or expirience is important
+1. Result or experience is important
 2. Started in the past
 3. Connection with now
+   1. evidence

 ## Key words
-- since
+- since [the start of period]
+- for [period]
+  - in positive sentences we can leave out `for`, but not in questions or neg.
+  - we can't use `for` with `all`
+  - in neg. sentences we can use `in` instead of `for`
 - just - только что
 - already
 - yet
 - recently
 - in the last few days
 - so far
+- how long (in questions)

 ## gone / been
 Have / has gone to - it steel be true (я сейчас там)